Associate Degree Programs at Pratt

 - Semester 3 Core

 Complete one of the following Thinking Core Electives.
-Complete two Writing Intensive courses (SSWI, MSWI) out of your Social Science Global Elective, Social Science Thinking Elective, and Math/Science Core Elective.SS-201T Sustainable CoreORORSS-247TP Revolution Now!:Students, Politics and ProtestORPolitics and ProtestORSSWI-210T General PsycholgyORSSWI-224T Nomads and Settlers Nomads and SettlersORSSWI-235T Education and SocietyORSSWI-240T Shaping the Contemporary CityORSSWI-250T The Ethics of ResearchORSSWI-255T Telling Tales: Narrative and Meaning in The HumanitiesORSSWI-262T Contemporary Theories of GenderORSSWI-276T Music,Creativity, and ConsumptionORSSWI-288T Animals:Ethics and RepresentationORSSWI-228TP Introduction ot Theory and Critique
+Complete two Writing Intensive courses (SSWI, MSWI) out of your Social Science Global Elective, Social Science Thinking Elective, and Math/Science Core Elective.SS-201T Sustainable CoreORORSS-247TP Revolution Now!:Students, Politics and ProtestORPolitics and ProtestORSSWI-210T General PsychologyORSSWI-224T Nomads and Settlers Nomads and SettlersORSSWI-235T Education and SocietyORSSWI-240T Shaping the Contemporary CityORSSWI-250T The Ethics of ResearchORSSWI-255T Telling Tales: Narrative and Meaning in The HumanitiesORSSWI-262T Contemporary Theories of GenderORSSWI-276T Music,Creativity, and ConsumptionORSSWI-288T Animals:Ethics and RepresentationORSSWI-228TP Introduction to Theory and Critique

 - Semester 4